Population Properties of Binary Black Holes with Eccentricity: Conclusion

 Our results contrast with previous claims suggesting several events exhibited substantial eccentricity and thus that a substantial subpopulation of eccentric events was required by current observations.
-Malagon et al \cite{gwastro-ecc-MalagonO3O4a} describes how our source-parameter inferences differ from previously reported results with this and other waveforms.
-Our conclusions follow from the parameter inferences provided by that study, none of which provides strong evidence for significant eccentricity with the \textsc{SEOBNRv5EHM} waveform model.
+Malagon et al \cite{2026arXiv260512818M} describes how our source-parameter inferences differ from previously reported results with this and other waveforms.
+Our conclusions follow from the parameter inferences provided by that study, only one event provides strong evidence for significant eccentricity with the \textsc{SEOBNRv5EHM} waveform model.